sharmiladharsh/BlinkIt/README.md

 - Install [Microsoft Power BI](https://powerbi.microsoft.com/)
 - Open the `.pbix` file in Power BI Desktop.
-- Connect to the dataset if needed.
+- Connect to the dataset if you need it.

 ### 3️⃣ Explore the Dashboard